-Pullman Porters, the African American men who staffed the luxury first class Pullman cars on the railroads for over a century, were key players in expanding the rights of African Americans in this country.
+Pullman Porters, the Black men who staffed the luxury first-class Pullman cars on the railroads for over a century, were key players in expanding the rights of Blacks in this country.
 They were overworked, underpaid, and demeaned.
 They established labor protections for black workers where none existed.
 Their story is one of decade after decade of dogged determination and speaking truth to power, never losing sight that their battle wasn’t just for workers’ rights – they were seeking racial justice and fair treatment for their community.

 My interest in the Pullman Porters started some years back when a friend told me that passengers often called Pullman Porters George, regardless of what their names were.
 She thought of this story when she saw my play Why Would I Mispronounce My Own Name? in which I share the story of my favorite uncle, Tio Otilio, being called Tom at his place of work.
 The white people at his workplace thought it was too hard to say Otilio, so they simply called him Tom.

 Refusing to learn someone’s name and asking or demanding that they use a nickname, or simply unilaterally choosing to assign someone a name of one’s choosing is the ultimate form of disrespect.
 This experience is all too common for many of us with names considered too “ethnic” and not real American names.

 This practice is not unique to the United States.
 In Great Britain, upon entering service, new servants were often given 'acceptable', easy to remember, and generic names – Henry, John, and William were popular choices for men, while many female servants were frequently named Sarah or Emma.
 More about this topic in this article on the real lives of servants.